How Biden changed his tune on inflation as prices soared and the midterms loomed

 The White House was spending a lot of time talking about supply chains and semiconductors.
 The administration was also trying to explain that prices were rising around the globe, and that America was doing better than most.

-But polls showed Americans were deeply cynical over the President's handling of the economy.
+To be sure, the independent Federal Reserve holds most of the power for addressing inflation, and has been hiking up interest rates to try to tame it.
+But polls showed Americans were deeply cynical over the president's handling of the economy.

 "I think it's the peak of the crisis," Biden told reporters in December of 2021.